 2. Finding Time to Write

 Writing an entire book doesn’t happen in a day.
-It takes dedicated time over the course of several weeks or even months.
+It takes a dedicated period of time, taking weeks or even months.

 Of course, regular life won’t conveniently pause for you to give you the time you need.
 J. H. O’Rourke (jenhorganorourke.com), a computer geek from Nova Scotia, realized she’d have to strategize to find the time she needed: